martong/rcu_ptr/README.md

 };
 ```
 Now we have a race on the pointee itself during the write.
-So we need to have a deep copy.
+So we need to have a deep copy:
 ```c++
     void add(int i) { // write operation
         std::shared_ptr<std::vector<int>> local_copy;